 What I Wish I Had Registered For

 - A cherry/olive pitter, and an apple peeler/corer/slicer.
 Yep, two totally random objects.
 I’m not saying that everyone needs to own these two items, but I spend a lot of time pitting, peeling, coring, and slicing, so it makes sense for me to keep these around.
-Register for items that you’ll use to accomplish the tasks you find yourself doing over and over again.
+These wedding registry items are ones that you’ll use to accomplish the tasks you find yourself doing over and over again.
 Here are links to some good ones.

 - Four sets of nice sheets.
 You’ll need a set for your room and the guest room, plus an extra one for each during laundry day.
 Somehow I completely forgot about registering for sheets, and my guest room *still* has really scratchy sheets that I bought from the Fred Meyer Red Tag store for $17.

 - A Dutch or French Oven, preferably with enameled cast iron.
 High-quality stove-to-oven cookware is worth its weight in gold.
 If you feel like splurging, register for Le Creuset.
 A more moderately priced alternative is Lodge brand.
 I have one of each and love them both, see links below for each.

 - Yard care stuff.
 Uh, yeah.
 There’s this part of your house called the “outside.”
 A lawnmower, weed whacker, and leaf blower would have really come in handy.